|Quick Facts: Forest and Conservation Workers|

 |High school diploma or equivalent|

 |Moderate-term on-the-job training|

 Forest and conservation workers measure and improve the quality of forests.
 Under the supervision of foresters and forest and conservation technicians, they develop, maintain, and protect forests.

-Forest and conversation workers typically work for state and local governments or on privately owned forest lands.
-Those employed by forest management services may work for the federal government on a contract basis.
+Forest and conservation workers typically work for state and local governments or on privately owned forest lands or nurseries.
+Governments also employ forest and conservation workers on a contract basis.

 Compare the job duties, education, job growth, and pay of forest and conservation workers with similar occupations.

 Learn more about forest and conservation workers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.